 Move away from the principal trunk routes, and you’ll discover some of Europe’s most retro railway experiences.
 Ancient railcars toil over hills and down dales, often with no more than a handful of passengers on board.
 Fares on these branch railways are extremely cheap – and so too are the prices of accommodation and food once you move away from Prague.

 It is well worth exploring beyond the capital.
 The spa towns of Bohemia each offer their own particular kind of laid-back charm.
 Karlovy Vary, Frantiskovy Lázne and Mariánské Lázne all have excellent rail connections.
 So too have the medieval towns of South Bohemia – such as Ceský Krumlov.
 It is worth bearing in mind that many provincial centres have an excellent choice of international rail connections.
 In a word, there is much more to the Czech Republic than Prague.

 There are direct daytime trains to Prague (and other Czech cities) from Berlin, Dresden, Munich, Vienna and Budapest.
 If you do not mind a spell on a long-distance coach rather than a train, Deutsche Bahn offer a non-stop express bus service from Nuremberg to Prague.
 Tickets for that road service are fully integrated into the European rail ticketing system and can thus be purchased on Loco2.
-Prague has a useful range of overnight trains with departures every evening for Zurich, Lviv, Krakow and Warsaw.
-A new direct daytime train to Krakow started in April 2017.
+Prague has a useful range of overnight trains with departures every evening for Zurich, Kraków and Warsaw.